mjzffr/webdriver/webdriver-bidi/webdriver.md

 The interface for the new protocol would be a set of client-to-server commands, and a set of server-to-client notifications.
 Clients can send commands and subscribe to notifications.
 An OpenRPC JSON specification is included alongside this document.
 It describes a JSON-RPC interpretation of the current WebDriver feature set and adds some useful notifications.

+< Accept WebDriver 1.0 commands over web socket so client don't have to care about the difference? >

 #### Commands

  Below are some sample messages that illustrate what commands in the JSON-RPC-based WebDriver protocol might look like: